great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/manage_data_contexts.md

 <TabItem value="ephemeral" label="In memory (Ephemeral)">

 Ephemeral Data Contexts are temporary.
-They will not persist from one Python session to the next, and thus you cannot reconnect to an Ephemeral Data Context from a previous Python session.
+They don't persist from one Python session to the next, and you can't reconnect to an Ephemeral Data Context from a previous Python session.

-When you [create an Ephemeral Data Context](/core/installation_and_setup/manage_data_contexts.md?context-type=ephemeral#initialize-a-new-data-context), you should make certain that you store the Ephemeral Data Context instance in a Python variable so that you can continue to reference and use it throughout your current session.
+When you [create an Ephemeral Data Context](/core/installation_and_setup/manage_data_contexts.md?context-type=ephemeral#initialize-a-new-data-context), store it in a Python variable so that you can continue to reference and use it in your current session.

 </TabItem>